xtuml/bridgepoint/doc-bridgepoint/notes/7990_Model_Element_Move/7990_Model_Element_Move.ant.md

 6.2 The user may cancel the Move... at any time before selecting Finish, and no action shall be taken.
 6.3 Only when and if the user selects the Move... wizard's Finsh button shall the atomic move take place.

-6.4 Avoid using the current infrastructre's use of the clipboard if possible.
+6.4 Avoid using the current infrastructure's use of the clipboard if possible.
 6.4.1 The copy/paste infrastructre shall be used for it's ablity to perform selection and target validation.
 However, if this move can be done with the in-memory instances and still take advatage of this validation infrastructure it shall do so.

-6. Enhance the current infrasture to not change element IDs during move.
+6.5 Enhance the current infrasture to not change element IDs during move.
-7.

-6.1 Supporting move as an atomic action
-6.1.1 New move operation using existing infrastructure
-6.1.1.2 Introduce a new menu item
-6.1.1.3 Create a dialog that allows destination selection
-6.1.1.3.1 Allow the dialog to filter locations by type
-6.1.1.3.2 Have the menu item call an operation that performs a cut and paste in
-          a single transaction
-6.1.1.3.3 Modify export and paste code to only modify IDs on copy
+6.6 While doing this work, consider modifying the current cut/paste operation to no longer change IDs during paste
-6.1.1.3.4 Modify all resolution operations to first search by ID
+6.7 Modify all resolution operations to first search by ID  instead of name
-6.2 Using eclipse file infrastructure
-6.2.1 Create new move operation which locates the element's file or folder and
-      call into the eclipse file API to move.
-6.2.2 Create or adjust the file listener to update model data and persist on
-      a change event.
-6.3 Existing infrastructure
-6.3.1 Perform step 6.1.1.3.3
-6.3.2 Perform step 6.1.1.3.4

 7. Acceptance Test
 ------------------